 2.2.2 Accountability for Worship Services: The Minister is accountable for all worship services, including rites of passage, whether or not the Minister is involved in planning or leading a given service.
 All services, including weddings and memorial services, conducted by outside officiants must be pre-approved by the Minister.

 2.2.3 Leading Worship: The Minister will lead or co-lead worship between 30 and 35 Sundays each year, as well as major religious holidays observed by the Congregation.
 This number may be reduced to enable the minister's involvement in religious education or other concurrent programming.
+Worship services and messages to the congregation and community will be offered virtually and in-person to ensure wide access.

 The Minister will be off and relieved of all responsibilities on at least one Sunday per month, as well as Sundays while on vacation and study leave.